Bring Retro Macintosh Sound Effects to OS X

 If you’ve been using the Macintosh platform long enough you’ll undoubtedly have fond memories of the classic Mac OS system sounds like Quack, Wild Eep, moof, Boing, Droplet, Monkey, Laugh, and Logjam.
 Those sound effects from the wee old days of System 6, System 7, and System 8, echoed throughout many school computer labs throughout the world in the 1980’s and 90’s, but now you can add them to modern Macs running OS X if you’re in the mood for a retro blast.

-- Download the old school classic Macintosh OS sound effect pack from here and unzip it
+- Download the old school classic Macintosh OS sound effect pack from here it’s a zip file called “macososounds.zip” in the directory listing, unzip the file if it doesn’t extract itself automatically

 - From the OS X Finder, hit Command+Shift+G to bring up “Go To Folder” and enter the path to ~/Library/Sounds/